Does your computer have OpenCL-capable hardware? Read on and find out if your computer is compatible…

 If you want to know if your X86 device is supported, you’ll find answers in this article.

 Often it is not clear how OpenCL works on CPUs.
 If you have a 8 core processor with double threading, then it mostly is understood that 16 pipelines of instructions are possible.
 OpenCL takes care of this threading, but also uses parallelism provided by SSE and AVX extension.
 I talked more about this here and here.
 Meaning that an 8-core processor with AVX can compute 8 times 32 bytes (8*8 floats or 8*4 doubles) in parallel.
 You could see it as parallelism of parallelism.
 SSE is designed with multimedia-operations in mind, but has enough to be used with OpenCL.
-The absolute minimum requirement for OpenCL-on-a-CPU is SSE3, though.
+The minimum requirement for OpenCL-on-a-CPU is SSE 4.2, though.

 A question I see often is what to do if you have more devices.
 There is no OpenCL-package for all the available devices, so you then need to install drivers for each device.
 CPU-drivers are often included in the GPU-drivers.